ddc-java-10/android-project-proposal-mmorlang/docs/index.md

 ## Intended users

--Individuals who have limited time and want to prioritize their time so that they can be as prodictive as possible.
+- Individuals who have limited time and want to prioritize their time so that they can be as prodictive as possible.

 > Sometimes it can be hard for me to focus on a current task and give it my full attention so this app will help me be free of notification distractions during that time of concentration.

--Individual who can get caught up in technology and want to be able to set aside time distraction free.
+- Individual who can get caught up in technology and want to be able to set aside time distraction free.

 >With alot of things being technology based I would like to use this app to get from screen time by turning off the notifications thus limiting the distractions to enjoy other aspects of life.